icebert04/icebert04.github.io/_posts/2020-2-3-don't-let-distractions-drown-you.md

 So if you are a Violinist with a YouTube channel.
 Get your Violin.
 Grab your videocam and start uploading those videos.
-Your fans are thirst for your music.
+Your fans hysterically thirst for your music.

 If you make quality and tasty Vegan Donuts.
 Go back to baking.
 Fire up your oven and start notifying your customers that you are back.